 Uncertainty and doubt has always been part of intellectual and cultural life--including that exceptionally large doubt as to whether anything is knowable (an issue that seems as old as philosophical speculation itself).
 Equally, intellectual and artistic expression has always entailed risk.
-There was always a premium on pleasing everybody, and offending nobody (or at least, nobody who counts).
+There was always a premium on pleasing "everybody," and offending "nobody."

 The difference between our own, postmodernist-influenced era and earlier periods is that a significant portion of opinion elevates incoherence to a virtue, with the result that muddled pseudo-engagement is often taken as something bold and worthwhile, while the muddle itself is taken for aesthetic sophistication.